imagej/imagej.github.io/_pages/plugins/bigstitcher/registration.md

 #### Assign closest points with ICP (no invariance)

-{% include thumbnail src='/media/BigStitcher Register icp.png' title='Parameters for ICP-based (no invariance) registration'%}
+{% include thumbnail src='/media/bigstitcher-register-icp.png' title='Parameters for ICP-based (no invariance) registration'%}

 In addition to the descriptor-based registration algorithm, we also offer registration via a slightly modified version of the {% include wikipedia title="Point set registration#Iterative_closest_point" text="Iterative Closest Point (ICP)" %} algorithm.